nixworks/public/news/2013/04/7/index.md

 ##### Singapore
 ### [Eric Ding Si Yang, a Singaporean businessman, is charged with corruption for offering free sex to three Lebanese football referees to induce them to fix a match in the AFC Cup. ](/news/2013/04/7/eric-ding-si-yang-a-singaporean-businessman-is-charged-with-corruption-for-offering-free-sex-to-three-lebanese-football-referees-to-induce.md)
-_Context: football, corruption, Lebanon, referees, match fixing, Singapore, AFC Cup, free sex_
+_Context: referees, free sex, match fixing, corruption, football, Lebanese, AFC Cup, Singapore_

 ##### Rehtaeh Parsons
 ### [Rehtaeh Parsons, a 17-year-old Canadian gang-rape victim from Halifax, Novia Scotia, is taken off of life support and dies three days after a suicide attempt.
 Parson's claimed to have been raped when she was 15, she had been bullied ever since the alleged incident; officials with the Royal Canadian Mounted Police and the justice system are deciding whether to file charges. ](/news/2013/04/7/rehtaeh-parsons-a-17-year-old-canadian-gang-rape-victim-from-halifax-novia-scotia-is-taken-off-of-life-support-and-dies-three-days-after.md)
-_Context: Halifax, life support, Canadian, Novia Scotia, gang-rape, Royal Canadian Mounted Police, suicide, Rehtaeh Parsons_
+_Context: Royal Canadian Mounted Police, life support, Halifax, suicide, Rehtaeh Parsons, gang-rape, Canadian, Novia Scotia_

 ##### Montenegro
 ### [Voters in Montenegro go to the polls for a presidential election with both candidates declaring themselves winner. ](/news/2013/04/7/voters-in-montenegro-go-to-the-polls-for-a-presidential-election-with-both-candidates-declaring-themselves-winner.md)